 - Southcenter.
 Southcenter's colorful family lounge has family restrooms, nursing stations with outlets and curtains, couches and even microwaves (!).
 Other family-friendly amenities at the mall include a free play area, family parking and self-serve strollers.

 - Kirkland Marina Park.
-Any park is fair game for nursing, of course, but a reader gives a shout-out to Marina Park for its gazebo and secluded benches that offer a bit of privacy and fantastic views onto Lake Washington.
+Any park is fair game for nursing, of course, but a reader gives a shout-out to Marina Park for its gazebo and secluded benches that offer a bit of privacy and fantastic views of Lake Washington.

 South of Seattle